Closed-Loop Policy Inference and Evaluation#

 --local-dir $MODELS_DIR/lift_object_checkpoint

-After downloading, you can use the checkpoint at:
+After downloading, the checkpoint is at:

 $MODELS_DIR/lift_object_checkpoint/model_11999.pt